 The acronym MAP stands for three forms of therapy:

-The mind’s ability to retain memories in connection with music, even in Alzheimer’s disease, is remarkable.
+The mind’s ability to retain memories in connection with music, even in dementia, is remarkable.
 Music can be included in a variety of ways for calming, engagement, and memory stimulation.
-A few ideas on how to integrate music in Alzheimer’s include:
+A few ideas on how to integrate music in dementia care include:

 - Discover which songs from the older adult’s younger years stimulate memories, and create a playlist on an iPod for the person to enjoy.
 Or, use a karaoke machine for sing-alongs.
 As the disease advances, musical preference will probably reflect the person’s childhood memories.

 - Choose upbeat, lively songs and invite the individual to dance, based on his or her physical ability.
 Tapping the feet and clapping along could be satisfying for people who are less mobile.